debimizfel/debimizfel/README.md

 ## Work Experience

-### Kolel Or Torah

-A freelance project to create this organization's website and app.
-This full stack project has its front end developed with Flutter and Dart, and its back end with Python and FastAPI.
-The database is PostgreSQL.
-The project is currently in development.

-- Full stack, Flutter, Dart, Python, FastAPI, PostgreSQL
-- Mexico city, Mexico.
-- April 2023 - Present

 ### Italcambio Organization

 I worked with several banking applications, which used blockchain and facial recognition technologies.
 I also worked on the UI design.